JuanitoMora/RegistroInicioNewTours/README.md

 It consists, a person registers on the portal and then logs in to the Guru99 page with New Tours

 No content layout model, just folders and files

+This project was built with:

+- Selenium
+- Java
+- JUnit
+- Gradle

+🦄